Elir-Mahad/jokes/README.md

 ### My workflow:

-For this project i used githubs kanban to manage issues, tasks, etc. Here is the project kanban
+For this project i used githubs kanban to manage issues, tasks, etc. Here is the project [kanban](https://github.com/Elir-Mahad/jokes/projects/1)

 I divided my time in the following order:

 1. Research on what the project entails and what tools i will need.

 2. Write out issues and tasks based on what i assume the project entails.
-  - The research was continous and ongoing so i refined my issues and tasks whenever it seemed necessary.
+  - The research was continous so i refined my issues and tasks whenever it seemed necessary.

 3. Coding out the project.
 You will notice that each task was upon completiton committed.